 - Free may mean that you can see part of the program – but not the whole.

-Free isn’t free.
+In short, free isn’t free.
 Free doesn’t promise a long term commitment to you as a trucker.
 You’re just another customer.

 That’s the difference with TruckingOffice.